Both inline fixer and torque limiter, the RENCOL® Tolerance Ring is a robust, consistent and space-saving slip clutch offering mechanical protection.

 • Reduces noise and vibration

-• Space-saving – acts as both infix and torque protector
+• Two-in-one – acts as both inline fixing and torque protector

 • Provides consistent torque over multiple slip cycles, preventing drop